Math 19000: College Algebra and Trigonometry

 Supervisor: Matthew Auth

-Introduction to algebraic expressions and equations, rational expressions, exponents, functions and their graphs, trigonometric functions on the unit circle, system of equations.
+Introduction to algebraic expressions and equations, rational expressions, exponents, functions and their graphs, trigonometric functions on the unit circle, and right triangle trig.
 Prereq.: placement at college entry or by subsequent examination.
 4 hr./wk.; 3 credits.

 Syllabus and Course Topics